Handbook for quality in cultural Web sites

 Internet Explorer, accessibility features

-Microsoft has included many features in Internet Explorer to enhance
+Microsoft has included many features in Internet Explorer to enhance accessibility.

 http://www.microsoft.com/enable/Products/ie.aspx